 TCP recovers from packet loss using two mechanisms.
 The most basic operation is the use of packet timeouts by the sender.
 If an ACK for a packet fails to arrive within the timeout value, the sender will retransmit the oldest unacknowledged packet.
 In such a case, TCP assumes that the loss was caused by a network congestion condition, and the sender will enter "Slow Start" mode.
+Slow Start is a mode where the sender cuts back the amount of unacknowledged data in flight across the network path to a zero base, and recommences by sending a single packet and waiting for the corresponding ACK, and then increasing its data rate from this initial state once more.
 This condition causes significant delays within the data transfer, because the sender will be idle during the timeout interval and upon restarting will recommence with a single packet exchange, gradually recovering the data rate that was active prior to the packet loss.
 Many networks exhibit transient congestion conditions, where a data stream may experience loss of a single packet within a packet train.
 To address this, TCP introduced the mechanism of "fast recovery."
 This mechanism is triggered by a sequence of three duplicate ACKS received by the data sender.
 These duplicate ACKs are generated by the packets that trail the lost packet, where the sender ACKs each of these packets with the ACK sequence value of the lost packet.
 In this mode the sender immediately retransmits the lost packet and then halves its sending rate, continuing to send additional data as permitted by the current TCP sending window.
 In this mode of operation, "congestion-avoidance" TCP increases its sending window at a linear rate of one segment per Round-Trip Time (RTT).
 This mode of operation is referred to as Additive Increase, Multiplicative Decrease (AIMD), where the protocol reacts sharply to signs of network congestion, and gradually increases its sending rate in order to equilibrate with concurrent TCP sessions.